VAsmaaShaker/-ROS-Noetic-Ubuntu-Mate-20.04/README.md

 1. Download the image from this link: [https://cdimage.ubuntu.com/ubuntu-mate/releases/focal/release/](https://cdimage.ubuntu.com/ubuntu-mate/releases/focal/release/)

-2. Open VirtualBox, and select (New) from the menu above, as shown in the Fig below.
+2. Open VirtualBox, and select (New) from the menu above, as shown in the Fig. below.
 ![image](https://github.com/VAsmaaShaker/-ROS-Noetic-Ubuntu-Mate-20.04/assets/174564364/d5338c96-439c-42e8-af0b-0b9f801b2a67)

 3. Give a name to the virtual environment and choose the operating system (Linux).
 Then click (Next).